pheix/raku-manifest-stop-war/README.md

 ## License information

-Pheix is free and opensource software, so you can redistribute it and/or modify it under the terms of the [The Artistic License 2.0](https://opensource.org/licenses/Artistic-2.0).
+This is free and opensource software, so you can redistribute it and/or modify it under the terms of the [The Artistic License 2.0](https://opensource.org/licenses/Artistic-2.0).

 ## Contributor